KatVHarris/VSCode-Trello/README.md

 2) Trello: Get A Card - Allows Users to select a board from their boards, then a particular list from the board they selected, and then a specific Card to work on

 3) Trello: Move Card to a New List - Moves the current card the user has to a new list in the Current Board

+4) Trello: Close Current Card - Closes the current card the user is working with

 Scheduled Commands:
-1) Trello: Close Card

-2) Trello: Add Myself
+1) Trello: Add Myself to Card

-3) Trello: Add Label
+2) Trello: Add Label to Card

 ### Login